CAM therapy and Nutrition in Australia

 There are many different CAM providers in Australia including but not limited to Alexander technique, Aromatherapy, Herbal medicine, Homeopathy, Naturopathy, Nutritional medicine ( to be honest i am not sure what Nutritional Medicine is although it certainly sounds fancy) and Reiki.

 It is open to conjecture as to which treatment would be viewed as complementary or alternative and may be dependent on the practitioners health philosophy more so than the practitioners background.
-This may also be impacted on by the reality that many practitioners offer a wide variety of services with varying evidence and effectiveness as an example one practitioner may offer and be qualifications in Reiki, Naturopathy, Herbal medicine and Homeopathy so therefore could offer some services that are complementary and some that would be alternative
+This may also be impacted on by the reality that many practitioners offer a wide variety of services with varying evidence and effectiveness as an example one practitioner may offer and be qualified in Reiki, Naturopathy, Herbal medicine and Homeopathy so therefore could offer some services that are complementary and some that would be alternative

 It is common for CAM practitioners to offer nutritional advice and many also refer to themselves as nutritionists however the level of their nutritional knowledge is not known or standardised across courses and as such may be extremely variable.
 Unlike the term Accredited Practicing Dietitian which is protected by law Nutritionist is an unprotected term which means any individual can refer to themselves as a nutritionist regardless of their skills or knowledge.